Choosing a Health Insurance Plan: Coverage, Cost, Compare

 It is important to understand the costs of your coverage.

 - The deductible is the amount you have to pay for health services each year before the plan will cover costs.
 Let's say you have a $200 deductible.
 You go to the doctor and the total cost is $250.
 You pay the first $200 to meet the deductible, and the insurance company pays $50.
 You have satisfied the deductible for the rest of the calendar year.
-There are some services you can get without having to pay a deductible, such as preventive care.
+With plans purchased through the Health Insurance Marketplace and most employer plans, there are some services you can get without having to pay a deductible, such as preventive care.

 Coinsurance or copayment is a portion of the cost you may have to pay when you go to the doctor, get a prescription or use other covered care.